What is Lymphedema?

 Learn about the lymphatic system: Understanding our Lymphatic System & How it Works

-Surgery - Removal/Injury of lymph nodes and vessels can cause lymphedema.
+Lymph Node Removal - Removal/Injury of lymph nodes and vessels may cause lymphedema.

-Radiation Treatment - Radiation can cause scarring and inflammation of the lymph nodes and/or lymph vessels which can cause lymphedema.
+Radiation Treatment - Radiation may cause scarring and inflammation of the lymph nodes and/or lymph vessels which can cause lymphedema.

-Infection - Infection of the lymph nodes or parasites within lymph vessels can cause lymphedema.
+Infection - Infection of the lymph nodes or parasites within lymph vessels may cause lymphedema.
 Most infection-related lymphedema occurs in tropical and subtropical regions and in underdeveloped countries.
+No matter how one develops lymphedema, those affected may deal with the same health and psychological issues along with misdiagnosis and misunderstanding.